Travel Information

 - Around 2 trains per day.

-However, we recommend checking specific travel dates for your route from London to Milan as scheduled services by train, bus or flight can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between London and Milan as scheduled services by train, bus, and flight can vary by season or day of the week.

-- Most travelers board their plane from London Gatwick Airport and arrive in Milan Malpensa Airport.
+- Flights mostly depart from London Heathrow Airport and arrive in Milan Malpensa Airport.

 Travelling from London to Milan: related information